Founder & Coach Mentor

-Owen Southgate, 37-year-old father of 3 originally from the UK but currently living in Sweden!
+Owen Southgate, 40-year-old father of 3 originally from the UK but currently living in Sweden!

-I now work full-time within NYFA as a mentor, coach and educator within the Swedish city of Borås, in which my role is to support the progression of organisations, by developing programmes and initiatives that improve club services and outreach.
-I have also work as a tutor of coaches for the English FA, which is cool!
+I now work full-time within NYFA as a mentor, coach and educator within Sweden and other countries, in which my role is to support the progression of organisations, players and future coaches by developing programmes and initiatives that improve club services and outreach.
+I have also worked as a tutor of coaches for the English FA, which is cool!

 I do it because I love it!
 Without trying to sound cheesy, interacting with others is my thing and it’s all about those moments of euphoria that come from seeing others taking positive steps.
 It’s this that motivates me.
 It’s about making people feel good!
 I really like the idea of helping others to experience growth on both personal and professional levels and it’s also really cool to witness the moment when the penny drops or seeing a smile appear because of the guidance, learning and belief that I have helped inspire.